Last updated on February 21st, 2023 at 12:14 pm

-When it comes time to do some of the worst RV chores out there, unclogging your RV’s toilet has got to be at the top of the charts.
+When it comes time to do some of the worst RV chores out there, unclogging and cleaning your RV’s toilet has got to be at the top of the charts.
+However, maintaining your RV toilet and waste tanks is one of the easiest ways to cut down on maintenance in the future.

 There are many ways to unclog an RV toilet, from chemical black tank treatments to additional sewer hose attachments.
-There are even some home remedies out there that you can perform cheaply and quickly so that you can fix a clog, fast!
+There are even some home remedies out there you can perform cheaply and quickly so you can fix a clog, fast!
+These include ice, boiling water, and even dish soap!

-But what are some of those methods, and how can you best prevent future clogs?
-Let’s go over some helpful tips and tricks that I’ve learned after living full-time in a vintage travel trailer!
+But how exactly do you try these methods, and how can you best prevent future clogs?
+Let’s go over some helpful tips and tricks I’ve learned after living full-time in a vintage travel trailer to save you any regrets!

 How Does My RV Toilet Get Clogged?

 One of the first things you may ask yourself is how did my RV toilet get clogged in the first place!?
-While it’s anyone’s guess, there are a few major culprits that lead to a clogged RV toilet or black water tank.
+While it’s anyone’s guess, there are a few major culprits that tend to lead to a clogged RV toilet or black water tank.
+The main issue leading to a clogged black water tank is when waste, toilet paper, and other products unsuitable for flushing end up down an RV toilet, and aren’t broken down properly inside the tank.

-Since a plunger just won’t work in an RV toilet system, you may be wondering what products can actually do some damage to a clogged toilet.
+Since a plunger just won’t work in an RV toilet system, you may be wondering what products are suitable and which ones can actually do some damage to a clogged toilet.
 Here are my top recommendations for additional purchases that you can make to help unclog your RV’s delicate sewer system.

 The most obvious choice to go with when it comes to unclogging your RV’s toilet is a black tank cleaner.
 These chemical-based products are quick and effective if you need an easy and efficient fix for your clogged toilet.
 It is what every RVer should get to know early on in their camping journeys!